 What Is Natural Gas Leak Detection?

 Natural gas is odorless, colorless, and tasteless in its raw form.
-It is also explosive at elevated levels, which can create a risk to public safety and property.
-To provide a first line of detection for the public, a chemical odorant is added to give it its distinctive “rotten egg” smell.
-This unpleasant odor is one of the most important safety features built into a home’s energy system.
-Anyone who smells gas or suspects a gas leak is encouraged to report the leak from a safe location.
-At that point, response teams are dispatched to investigate.
+It is also explosive at certain concentrations in air, which can create a risk to public safety and property.
+To provide a first line of defense for the public, a chemical odorant is added to give natural gas its distinctive “rotten egg” smell.
+This unpleasant odor is one of the most important safety features built into a community’s energy system.
+Anyone who smells gas or suspects a gas leak should immediately move to a safe location and report the leak to the local fire department or gas utility.
+First responders will be quickly dispatched to investigate.

-Natural gas leaks can occur in a variety of environments, from underground infrastructure to within customers’ properties.
-Distribution networks and service lines can be damaged by bad weather, excavation activities, and more.
-Often, leak investigations begin with incomplete information and limited visibility of the gas line itself, which is frequently underground.
-This can create a challenging situation, with added time pressure to quickly assess potential risks.
+Natural gas leaks can occur in a variety of environments, from buried neighborhood pipelines right up to the appliances inside homes.
+Harsh weather, thermal forces, excavation, and routine digging can damage distribution networks and service lines.
+Often, leak investigations begin with incomplete information and limited visibility of the gas line itself.
+This can create a challenging situation for first responders to assess potential risks quickly and accurately.

 What Causes Natural Gas Leaks?